SobanHM/Anemia_Leukemia_Diseases_Prediction/README.md

 > ## Anemia Detection (LightGBM)
 >
-A robust classifier for oxygen-carrying capacity deficiencies based on Red Blood Cell (RBC) indices.
+A robust classifier for oxygen-carrying capacity deficiencies based on Red Blood Cell (RBC) indices and other.

 Accuracy: 100%